yinglin93/alpha-shop/README.md

 * Switch the check out progress by clinking previous/next button
 * Rendering Cart by initial data (update at 2024/05/16)
+* Increase or decrease the product count by clicking the plus or minus icon and calculate the total price in the Cart (update at 2024/06/27)

 ## Screenshot